CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/local-clients/README.md

 #### Data Sources

-`DataSources` in the local Catalog are defined in [datasources.yml](../main-app/src/main/resources/spec/datasources.yml).
-There are 3 DataSources defined, each associated with a corresponding connection:
+Data Sources in the local Catalog are defined in [datasources.yml](../main-app/src/main/resources/spec/datasources.yml).
+There are 3 Data Sources defined, each associated with a corresponding connection:
 - member-base-ds
 - member-feedback-file-ds
 - member-flu-risk-file-ds

-See [datasource-refresh](../datasource-refresh/README.md) for an example of refreshing  a DataSource.
+See [datasource-refresh](../datasource-refresh/README.md) for an example of refreshing a Data Source.

 #### Profile Schemas